-It’s very important to find out how active the agency will be in sharing data with you and your organisation.
-Are you given 100% transparency into your account’s performance?
+It’s crucial to know how often the agency will share data with you and your company.
+For example, are you given complete transparency into your account’s performance?
 Do you own the intellectual property of the advertising account?

 You own the advertising account.

-While Google Certified Partners are obliged to share all costs and performance metrics of all Google ad campaigns, the best way for you to have access to all this information is to maintain complete administrative ownership over your account.
-This will make sure you know exactly what you are paying for.
+Google Certified Partners are legally bound to show all campaign costs and metrics to customers, but the best way to access this information is having full control over your account.
+That way, you will always know what you’re paying for.

 Summary list of potential Red Flags to watch out for

-- If you have no account access or access to landing pages.
+- If you cannot access your account or any landing pages.

 - Agencies that talk about micro stats like cost per click, instead of cost per lead, sale or ROAS.

-- Poorly defined objectives.
-For example, using Facebook Ads website traffic campaigns instead of more obvious choices like website conversions or lead ads.
+- One example of a goal that is not well-defined is using Facebook Ads for website traffic instead of campaigns with the more obvious objective chosen, like website conversions or lead ads.

-- Managed account with separate ad spend and monthly management fee (often with a set-up cost).
+- A managed account with a separate ad spend, monthly management fees, and set-up cost.